obidea/semantika-example/example/showcase/README.md

 Configuration Files
 ===================

 * *configuration1.xml* omits the `<ontology-source>` element.
-The system won't make any deduction or inference during its pre-processing.
-Notice that the strict-parsing option is disabled.
+The system won't make any inference during its input processing.
+Notice that the `strict-parsing` option is disabled.

 * *configuratoin2.xml* includes the `<ontology-source>` element.
-The system will add its deductions to the end result.
+The inclusion enables system to make inference and add some extra triples to the end result.

 Mapping File
 ============